JessePlym/AccountingBackend/README.md

 # AccountingBackend

 Welcome to the documentation for the **AccountingBackend** - a backend application designed to support personal finance management within a fullstack application.
-This README provides an overview of the application, its features, and how it is built using the Spring Framework.
+This README provides an overview of the application.

 ## Introduction